 - Meritor Saving Bank v.
 Vinson (1986)

-- Vinson engaged in voluntary sexual relationship with supervisor, after relationship ended, she was terminated for time and attendance issues.
+- Vinson engaged in a voluntary sexual relationship with a supervisor; after the relationship ended, she was terminated for time and attendance issues.

 - Court held voluntary does not necessarily mean welcome.